Review of Bil-Jac Frozen Dog Food

-The Bil-Jac Raw Frozen product line includes just one dog food, a recipe claimed to meet AAFCO nutrient profiles for all life stages.
+The Bil-Jac product line includes one frozen dog food, a recipe claimed to meet AAFCO nutrient profiles for all life stages.

-Raw Dog Food
+Frozen Dog Food

 Estimated Dry Matter Nutrient Content

 Ingredients: Chicken, wheat flour, beef tripe, chicken meal, beef liver, chicken liver, dried beet pulp, cane molasses, brewers dried yeast, phosphoric acid, choline chloride, fish oil, cellulose gum, dl-methionine, l-lysine monohydrochloride, citric acid and calcium propionate (preservatives), potassium chloride, eggs, dried Lactobacillus acidophilus fermentation product, dried Lactobacillus casei fermentation product, dried Bifidobacterium animalis fermentation product, dried Lactobacillus reuteri fermentation product, fructooligosaccharide, zinc proteinate, vitamin E supplement, l-ascorbyl-2-polyphosphate (source of vitamin C), manganese proteinate, zinc sulfate, ferrous sulfate, iron proteinate, inositol, niacin supplement, copper proteinate, sodium selenite, d-calcium pantothenate, copper sulfate, riboflavin supplement, vitamin A acetate, biotin, thiamine mononitrate, pyridoxine hydrochloride, vitamin B12 supplement, manganous oxide, cobalt proteinate, vitamin D3 supplement, cobalt carbonate, calcium iodate, folic acid

 The first ingredient in this dog food is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1